Making a night of it?

 Cultural Amenity Licence

-The new proposals also include measures to introduce a new ‘Cultural Amenity Licence’.
+The proposals also include measures to introduce a new ‘Cultural Amenity Licence’.
 We strongly support greater diversity in the night-time economy and recognise the role of appropriately defined cultural licences in supporting that principle.

 However are concerned about the potential use of these licenses as a possible ‘back-door’ entry into the licensed trade without the same level of regulation that applies to pubs, nightclubs and other hospitality venues where alcohol is currently served.